KoenVanduffel/CR-6_Klipper/README.md

 ## Now make the Klipper firmware.bin file that you will flash to the printer mainboard

-_NOTE: For your convenience, precompiled firmwares have been provided in the firmware directory.
-For now the BTT CR6 is tested and in use by myself.
-The stock Creality one is only confirmed to connect properly to my old 4.5.2 board.
-I have not actually printed with it.
-Please leave feedback if you use them, so I can confirm they are working._

 For all stock creality boards, set the following config:
 ```bash
 cd klipper